alexTamboli/smallurl/README.md

 4. **Access Logs Page**: The application provides a page to track when a link was accessed, sorted by time and accompanied by IP addresses.

+5. **Encrypt short url**: The application provides an option to encrypt url using a symmetric key.
+Here **Fernet** is used as an cryptography algorithm.

 ## Tech Stack used